Enter Highway Number(s)

 Applicants must complete a Standard Encroachment Permit Application (TR-0100), attach supporting documentation such as: plans, location map, environmental documentation, letter of authorization, surety bonds, liability insurance, any applicable fees, etc. and submit them to the appropriate District Encroachment Permits Office having jurisdictional authority over the proposed encroachment site.

-Fees vary depending on the type of encroachment.
+Fees vary depending on the type of encroachment and the amount of staff hours needed to review and inspect it.
 Typically a deposit is required when the application package is submitted.
 Please contact the appropriate District Encroachment Permits Office for details.

 How long will it take to process my Encroachment Permit application?